toralf/torutils/README.md

 ```

 Best is to stop the Tor service(s) now.
-Then flush the connection tracking table
+Flush the connection tracking table

 ```bash
 sudo /usr/sbin/conntrack -F
 ```

-and (re-)start the Tor service(s).
+and (re-)start the Tor service.
-Check that your ssh login and other services still works.
+Check that your ssh login and any other service are still working.
 Watch the iptables live statistics by:

 ```bash
 sudo watch -t ./ipv4-rules.sh
 ```

-If all works fine then run the script with `start` instead `test`.
+If all works fine then run the script with the parameter `start` instead of `test`
-Persist the filter rules to the system directory useed by iptables (i.e. for Debian to `/etc/iptables/`):
+and persist the filter rules (i.e. for Debian into the directory `/etc/iptables/`):

 ```bash
 sudo ./ipv4-rules.sh start